Agentic Credentials for Purchases

 Can I also process my own payments with the cards collected?

-Yes - to process payments with your tokenized card data, refer to these comprehensive guides:
+Yes.
+To process payments with your tokenized card data, refer to these guides:

-- Charge a Card - Complete guide for processing payments with various processors including Stripe, Adyen, and others
+- Charge a Card — process payments with various processors including Stripe, Adyen, and others

 Can I integrate with other agentic platforms with cards collected?

-Once you have created a Basis Theory Token using Elements, you can use that token with any payment processor or agentic payments partner.
-The Basis Theory platform provides flexible options for integrating with various processors without being locked into any specific provider.
+Once you have a Basis Theory Token, you can use it with any payment processor or agentic payments partner.
+The Basis Theory platform provides flexible options for integrating without being locked into any specific provider.

-- Proxy API Reference - Complete API documentation for using the proxy to integrate with any HTTP-based payment service
+- Proxy API Reference — use the proxy to integrate with any HTTP-based payment service

-- Invoke Proxy - Direct API calls for invoking proxy requests with your tokens
+- Invoke Proxy — invoke proxy requests with your tokens